dudarev/django-fts/README.md

-This is the for of django-fts
+This is the fork of django-fts

 <http://code.google.com/p/django-fts>